csoltenborn/GoogleTestAdapter/README.md

 After restarting VS, your tests will be displayed in the Test Explorer at build completion time.
 If no or not all tests show up, have a look at the [trouble shooting section](#trouble_shooting).

-#### Configuration
+#### <a name="gta_configuration"></a>Configuration

 GTA is configured following Visual Studio's approach of configuration inheritance.
-There are three configuration levels:

-1. <a name="global_settings"></a>Global options are configured in *Tools/Options/Google Test Adapter*.
-2. <a name="solution_settings"></a>Solution specific options override global options.
+It provides different ways of configuration:
+* <a name="global_settings"></a>The *Google Test Adapter* section of Visual Studio's *Tools/Options* (not available if installed via NuGet).
+These options are referred to as *global options* in the following.
+* <a name="toolbar"></a>The GTA toolbar (not available if installed via NuGet).
+The most important runtime options (i.e., *Parallel test execution*, *Break on failure*, *Catch exceptions*, and *Print test output*) can also be set via a toolbar; this is equivalent to setting the according options via *Tools/Options/Google Test Adapter*.
+* <a name="solution_settings"></a>Solution settings files (not available if run via [VsTest.Console.exe](https://msdn.microsoft.com/en-us/library/jj155800.aspx)).
 They are provided by means of an XML configuration file; this allows sharing of settings via source control.
 The configuration file must be placed in the same folder as the solution's `.sln` file, and must have the same name as that file, but with extension `.gta.runsettings`.
 E.g., if the solution file's name is `Foo.sln`, the settings file must be named `Foo.gta.runsettings`.
-As a start, you can download a [sample solution test settings file](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/Resources/AllTestSettings.gta.runsettings).
-A realistic example is provided as part of the SampleTests solution.
-3. Finally, VS allows for the selection of [test settings](https://msdn.microsoft.com/en-us/library/jj635153.aspx) files via the *Test/Test Settings* menu.
-GTA test settings can be added to an existing `.runsettings` file by adding a `GoogleTestAdapter` node to the `RunSettings` node of the file; such settings override global and solution settings.
-A sample file `NonDeterministic.runsettings` is provided as part of the SampleTests solution.
+* Visual Studio user settings files.
+VS allows for the selection of [test settings](https://msdn.microsoft.com/en-us/library/jj635153.aspx) files via the *Test/Test Settings* menu.

+The format of solution and user settings files is the same: a `<GoogleTestAdapterSettings>` node contains the solution settings and the (possibly empty) set of project settings and is itself contained in a `<RunSettings>` node (which in the case of user settings files might contain additional, e.g. VS specific settings).
+In contrast to solution settings, each set of project settings additionally has a regular expression to be evaluated at test discovery and execution time.

+The final settings to be used are computed in two stages:
+1. The available global, solution file, and user file settings are merged into solution settings and a set of project settings.
+This is done in increasing priority, i.e., solution file settings override global settings, and user file settings override solution settings.
+Project settings of solution and user settings files are merged if they share the exact same regular expression.
+2. At test discovery and execution time, each test executable's full path is matched against the project settings' regular expressions; the first matching project settings are used for the particular test executable.
+If no project settings are found, the solution settings are used.

+Overall, given a test executable `mytests.exe`, the following settings apply to that executable in decreasing priority:
+1. Project settings of a user settings file, the regular expression of which matches the full path of `mytests.exe`.
+2. Project settings of a solution settings file, the regular expression of which matches the full path of `mytests.exe`.
+3. Solution settings of a user settings file.
+4. Solution settings of a solution settings file.
+5. Global settings.

-Note that due to the overriding hierarchy described above, you probably want to provide only a subset of the nodes under `GoogleTestAdapter` in your configuration files.
+Note that due to the overriding hierarchy described above, you probably want to provide only a subset of the nodes in your configuration files.
 For instance, providing the node `<DebugMode>true</DebugMode>` in a shared solution settings file will make sure that all sharing developers will run GTA with debug output, no matter what the developer's individual settings at *Tools/Options/Google Test Adapter* are (and unless the developer has selected a test settings file via VS, which would override the solution setting).

-<a name="toolbar"></a>The most important runtime options (i.e., *Parallel test execution*, *Break on failure*, *Catch exceptions*, and *Print test output*) can also be set via a toolbar; this is equivalent to setting the according options via *Tools/Options/Google Test Adapter*.
+For reference, see a settings file [AllTestSettings.gta.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/Resources/AllTestSettings.gta.runsettings) containing all available settings, a more realistic solution settings file [SampleTests.gta.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/SampleTests/SampleTests.gta.runsettings) as delivered with the SampleTests solution, and a user settings file [NonDeterministic.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/SampleTests/NonDeterministic.runsettings) as used by GTA's end-to-end tests.

 #### Assigning traits to tests